|Lymphoma||Bone Marrow/Stem Cell|

 Although there are many variations of Lymphoma, they are broadly classified into Hodgkin’s disease and non-Hodgkin’s Lymphoma.
 The two main distinctions between them are how the cancer cells develop (and spread) and the type of treatment required.

-The University of Nebraska Medical Center is renowned for the diagnosis, therapy, and research of lymphoma.
+The University of Nebraska Medical Center is internationally renowned for the diagnosis, therapy, and research of lymphoma.
 UNMC has treated patients from all over the world.
 Our patients come for consultation, initial diagnosis, second opinions, standard chemotherapy, participation in clinical research trials, and bone marrow/stem cell transplants.

 So what tips the scale for a lymphoma patient in choosing UNMC for their care?